Benjamin Franklin: Defending the American cause

 One line of argument in Parliament was that Americans should pay a share of the costs of the French and Indian War and therefore taxes should be levied on them.
 Franklin became the American spokesman in highly publicized testimony in Parliament in 1766.
 He stated that Americans already contributed heavily to the defense of the Empire.
 He said local governments had raised, outfitted and paid 25,000 soldiers to fight France—as many as Great Britain itself sent—and spent many millions from American treasuries doing so in the French and Indian War alone.

 In 1772, Franklin obtained private letters of Thomas Hutchinson and Andrew Oliver, governor and lieutenant governor of the Province of Massachusetts Bay, proving that they had encouraged the Crown to crack down on Bostonians.
 Franklin sent them to North America, where they escalated tensions.
 The letters were finally leaked to the public in the Boston Gazette in mid-June 1773, causing a political firestorm in Massachusetts and raising significant questions in England.
 The British began to regard him as the fomenter of serious trouble.
 Hopes for a peaceful solution ended as he was systematically ridiculed and humiliated by Solicitor-General Alexander Wedderburn, before the Privy Council on January 29, 1774.
 He returned to Philadelphia in March 1775, and abandoned his accommodationist stance.

 In 1773, Franklin published two of his most celebrated pro-American satirical essays: "Rules by Which a Great Empire May Be Reduced to a Small One", and "An Edict by the King of Prussia."

-Agent for British and Hellfire Club membership
+Agent for Britain and Hellfire Club membership

 Franklin is known to have occasionally attended the Hellfire Club's meetings during 1758 as a non-member during his time in England.
-However, some authors and historians would argue he was in fact a British spy.
+Some authors and historians argue he was a British spy.
 As there are no records left (having been burned in 1774), many of these members are just assumed or linked by letters sent to each other.
-One early proponent that Franklin was a member of the Hellfire Club and a double agent is the historian Donald McCormick, who has a history of making controversial claims.
+One early proponent that Franklin was a member of the Hellfire Club and a double agent is the historian Donald McCormick (who also wrote as Richard Deacon), However McCormick has a history of making controversial claims.